alban-read/M1-MICRO-FORTH/dumbint.md

 ### still thinking about how many levels of indirection are needed to run composed words.

 immediate mode
-find word, fetch code pointer (to primitive word), call it.
+find word, fetch code pointer (to primitive word), fetch word data, and call it.
     if number push

 compiling mode